bluesky-astronomy/astronomy-feeds/README.md

 Create a fresh virtual environment with the Python version defined in runtime.txt.
 Then, install with `pip install -e .`.

+This module uses [faster-fifo](https://github.com/alex-petrenko/faster-fifo) for fast communication between processes; you may need to install some basic compile tools to get it to work, if you don't already have them (`sudo apt install --reinstall build-essential gcc g++`).

 ## Running the app

 You can start the app with the 'run' script, or the command